 What are the three levels of data abstraction?

 There are many types of data models, with different types of possible layouts.
-The data processing community identifies three kinds of modeling to represent levels of thought as the models are developed.
+The data processing community identifies three kinds of modelling to represent levels of thought as the models are developed.

 Conceptual data model

 This is the “big picture” model that represents the overall structure and content but not the detail of the data plan.
-It is the typical starting point for data modeling, identifying the various data sets and data flow through the organization.
+It is the typical starting point for data modelling, identifying the various data sets and data flow through the organisation.
 The conceptual model is the high-level blueprint for development of the logical and physical models and is an important part of the data architecture documentation.